 Ladakh offers one of India’s greatest adventures.
 The former Himalayan kingdom is one of Asia’s most spectacular places to explore, with high altitude arid valleys and snow-capped mountain ranges dotted with ancient Buddhist monasteries.

 Leh is the main town and transport hub for any Ladakh adventure.
 It’s not the easiest place to reach requiring some spectacularly long road trips through mountains and over high passes.
-I’ve put together this blog post on how to get to Leh to help with your trip planning for North India.
+I’ve put together this blog post on how to get to Leh to help you plan your own North India itinerary.

 Whether you’re wondering how to reach Leh from Srinagar or Manali, this post will explain all the public transport options for travellers hoping to get to Ladakh.